-hedged items and related derivatives forward at 31 December 2022 at 31 December 2021 notional carrying amounts change in fair notional carrying amounts change in fair € million amount of hedging value gain amount of hedging value gain hedged items instruments (losses) hedged items instruments (losses) foreign exchange forward contracts and options (highly probable forecast sales and purchases) 22.0 (0.7) 0.1 58.9 (0.5) 0.1
+a at 31 December 2022 at 31 December 2021 € million notional amount hedged items carrying amounts of hedging instruments change in fair value gain (losses) notional amount hedged items carrying amounts of hedging instruments change in fair value gain (losses) foreign exchange forward contracts and options (highly probable forecast sales and purchases) 22.0 (0.7) 0.1 58.9 (0.5) 0.1

 The Company determines the existence of an economic relationship between the hedging instrument and hedged item based on the currency, amount and timing of their respective cash flows.
 The Company reference is the budget exposure of the main currencies and, as more effectively as possible, any under/over exposure which may arise through plain vanilla currency derivatives.
-For hedges of forecast transactions, the derivative covers the period of exposure from the point the cash flows of the transactions are forecasted up to the point of settlement of the resulting receivable or payable that is denominated in the foreign currency.
-For what concerns coverage ratio, the Company normally hedge between 50% and 90% of the currency risk exposure throughout the whole year.
-In these hedge relationships the main sources of ineffectiveness are:
+For hedges of forecast transactions, the derivative covers the period of exposure from the point the cash flows of the transactions are forecasted up to the point of The tables below show a breakdown of the foreign exchange contracts on highly probable sales and purchases and interest rate swaps on loan, while the call agreements over joint-ventures elected as derivative instruments was not represented in light of the negligible amount of both fair value and expected cash out.